mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-8-7-Culture.md_toc.md

         -   [SYNTHESIS - How different forms of agency are developed and transform over iterations of this game making programme](#synthesis---how-different-forms-of-agency-are-developed-and-transform-over-iterations-of-this-game-making-programme)
-            -   [LINKING TO ANCHORS TO AFFORDENCES](#linking-to-anchors-to-affordences)
             -   [Proposal on shifting forms of agency.](#proposal-on-shifting-forms-of-agency.)
-                -   [AN EMERGING QUESTION - Is nurturing agency by creating space for emergent practices sustainable for ongoing iterations?
-How much of the learnign design can/should be transferred to other settings.](#an-emerging-question---is-nurturing-agency-by-creating-space-for-emergent-practices-sustainable-for-ongoing-iterations-how-much-of-the-learnign-design-canshould-be-transferred-to-other-settings.)
-                -   [Recommendations for transfer to other settings with different requirements](#recommendations-for-transfer-to-other-settings-with-different-requirements)
         -   [Synthesis - The interaction of flexible deign practices, the collection of Game Design Patterns, stepwise scaffolding of learning environments and new understandings of